Home

 scroll

-The software is a Warehouse Management System, a WMS, and an entire industry of companies sells it, installs it, and keeps it running.
-If you want to understand the modern economy of stuff, the factory that makes it and the warehouse that ships it, the fastest way in is through the system that runs the floor.
+It's a Warehouse Management System, a WMS, and an entire industry of companies sells it, installs it, and keeps it running.
+To understand the modern economy of stuff, the factory that makes it and the warehouse that ships it, the fastest way in is the system that runs the floor.
 By the end of this you should be able to stand in a distribution center, follow a box from the truck to the door, and understand every step, well enough to be the person a warehouse calls when their software starts misbehaving.

 Five words before we start